Leveraging PFMA to Perform SQRA

 JWF Consulting LLC

-His experience in dam safety risk analysis led to his selection as a member of a four-person team that is developing a three-day SQRA course for USSD, to be presented for the first time in October 2019.
+His experience in dam safety risk analysis led to his selection as a member of a four-person team that developed a three-day SQRA course for USSD, presented for the first time in October 2019.
 In addition to his risk analysis work, he has served on senior technical review panels/boards for the USACE, Reclamation, BC Hydro, Brookfield Renewable Energy, and the Lower Colorado River Authority.
 Mr. France has developed a reputation as one of the leading practitioners in dam engineering and dam safety, which resulted in his selection to lead the six-person team charged with completing a forensic investigation of the 2017 Oroville Dam spillway incident.
-He regular publishes papers and makes presentation for conferences of ASDSO, USSD, and ASCE, and he has twice received the prestigious President's Award from ASDSO for his contributions to dam safety.
-He also regularly lectures at courses on dam safety topics
+He regularly publishes papers and makes presentations for conferences of ASDSO, USSD, and ASCE, and he has twice received the prestigious President's Award from ASDSO for his contributions to dam safety.
+He also regularly lectures at courses on dam safety topics.

 Gregg A Scott, P.E., F. ASCE